jonaskivi/rae_programming_language/README.md

 # Getting started

-Go to some folder on the command line and then:
+Go to some folder on the command line and then (on Linux and OS X):

 	git clone https://github.com/jonaskivi/rae_programming_language.git
 	cd rae_programming_language